palakolanuvishnupriya/Priyarepo/README.md

 # Priyarepo
-this is priya repository .
+This is priya repository .